pnnl/BoreholeFlow/README.md

 This repository contains Python functions to perform analysis and scripts to create figures in the paper:

-Day-Lewis, F.D., Mackley, R.D., and Thompson, J., Interpreting Concentrations Sampled from Long-Screened Wells in the Presence of Borehole Flow: An Inverse Modeling Approach
+Day-Lewis, F.D., Mackley, R.D., and Thompson, J., 2023, Interpreting Concentrations Sampled from Long-Screened Wells in the Presence of Borehole Flow: An Inverse Modeling Approach, Groundwater Journal.

 ## Dependencies: